bomonike/bomonike.github.io/ham-radio.md

 Click to expand the Band Plan chart from AARL:

 * red to show frequencies for RTTY (Radio TeleType) and data (max 2.8 kHz)
-* Orange shows fixed digital message forwarding is only on 219.0 to 220.0 MHz.
+* Orange shows <strong>fixed digital message forwarding only on 219.0 to 220.0 MHz.</strong>
-* CW (Continuous Wave) = Morse Code digital mode at max 150 hz
+* CW (Continuous Wave) = Morse Code digital mode at max 150 hz (50.0 - 50.1 MHz & 144.0-144.1 MHz)
 <br /><br />

 Most common FSK shift is 170 Hz.